zmlabe/SeaIceQBO/README.md

 ## Publications
-+ **Labe, Z.M.**, G. Magnusdottir, and Y. Peings, 2018.
-Linking the Quasi-Biennial Oscillation to the Atmospheric Response to Projected Arctic Sea-Ice Loss in Early Winter, *drafting paper*
++ **Labe, Z.M.**, Y. Peings, and G. Magnusdottir, 2018.
+The effect of QBO phase on the atmospheric response to projected Arctic sea-ice loss in early winter, *submitted*

 ## Conferences